houtanb/obsmacro-dynare-json/content/dynare-preprocessor-w-json.md

 ```
 After this block, the estimated parameters will be in `oo_.ols.eq1.beta` and will have been asigned to `M_.params`, the Dynare parameter vector that is updated every time an estimation procedure is run.

 And that's it!
-The rest of the code simply takes care of displaying the estimated parameters in a table and calculating the various statistics and standard errors.
+The rest of the code simply takes care of calculating the various statistics and standard errors and displaying the estimated parameters in a table.